bbrakenhoff/vscode-solarized-custom/README.md

 optimized for JavaScript, TypeScript, (S)CSS, HTML and JSON, but maybe some other languages work too.

-_Please let me know any suggestions, requests or issues in Github_

 ### Screenshots

 #### Solarized Custom Light